mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/settings_menu.rst

 The dialog is broken down into three main sections:

 The Toolbar
-    Choose to either modify the "File" or "Brushes and Stuff" toolbars Available Actions:
+    Choose to either modify the "File" or "Brushes and Stuff" toolbars.
+Available Actions:
-    All the options that can be added to a toolbar Current Actions:
+    All the options that can be added to a toolbar.
+Current Actions:
     All the actions currently assigned and the order they are in.